maple-research-lab/AdCo/README.md

-<font size=20>So far we have yet to support multi crop with symmetrical loss, the feature will be added in future.</font>
+<font size=30 >So far we have yet to support multi crop with symmetrical loss, the feature will be added in future.</font>

 ### Linear Classification
 With a pre-trained model, we can easily evaluate its performance on ImageNet with: